svilupp/PromptingTools.jl/docs/src/frequently_asked_questions.md

 Resources:
 - [OpenAI Guide](https://platform.openai.com/docs/quickstart?context=python)

-Note: In the future, we hope to add `Preferences.jl`-based workflow to set the API key and other preferences.
+## Setting the API Key via Preferences.jl

+You can also set the API key in `LocalPreferences.toml`, so it persists across sessions and projects.

+Use: `PromptingTools.set_preferences!("OPENAI_API_KEY"="your-api-key")`

+To double-check, run `PromptingTools.get_preferences("OPENAI_API_KEY")` and you should see your key!

+See more detail in the `?PromptingTools.PREFERENCES` docstring.

 ## Understanding the API Keyword Arguments in `aigenerate` (`api_kwargs`)